nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 The scope of a workspace name is restricted to its package and it is merely a string that identifies a package revision within a package.
 A user is free to pick any workspace name that complies with [kubernetes rules for naming objects and IDs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
-The workspace name `V1` on the `empty` package has no relation whatever to the workspace name `V1` on the `basens` package on the listing above, a user has decided to use the same workspace name on two separate packages.
+The workspace name `V1` on the `empty` package has no relation whatever to the workspace name `V1` on the `basens` package on the listing above, A user has simply decided to use the same workspace name on two separate packages.
 {{% /alert %}}

 {{% alert title="Setting WORKSPACENAME and REVISION from repositories" color="primary" %}}